Get answers to your nutrition and healthy eating questions. Visit www.eatrightontario.ca or call us toll-free at 1-877-510-510-2.

 Call us toll-free† at 1-877-510-510-2 to speak directly with a Registered Dietitian.

 Have you ever wondered where food comes from?
 When we think about it, a picture of a farmer planting seeds often comes to mind.
 But did you know that some seeds are genetically altered in a laboratory before being planted?
-These seeds are called genetically modified organisms (GMOs) and produce genetically modified (GM) foods.
+These seeds are called genetically modified organisms (GMOs) and they grow into genetically modified (GM) foods.

-A GMO is an organism, like a seed, that:
+A GMO is a plant-based organism, like a seed, that:

-Before a GM food can be sold in Canada, Health Canada makes sure that it is safe to eat.
-The Canadian Food Inspection Agency makes sure that GM foods will not harm the environment.
+Before a GM food can be sold in Canada, Health Canada makes sure it is safe to eat and will not harm your health or the environment.
+Health Canada completes a thorough safety assessment on all GM foods before they are allowed to be sold.
+A safety assessment can take many years.

 GM crops have been developed to have certain benefits.
 GM foods may: